 The Observer USB reads in Total Counts, CPM, CPS, μ R/hr, mR/hr, μ Sv/hr and has the ability to collect, log the data received, calibrate the unit, and echo the readings collected on a PC.
-The data is displayed as a graph and a digital on-screen meter and can be saved in various formats, including a spreadsheet.
+The data is displayed on a graph as well as a digital on-screen meter and can be saved or printed in various ways, including a spreadsheet format.
 The dwell/count time can be adjusted for each point on the graph.
 You can also set the length of time for the count.
 The on-screen display in the software has adjustable settings as well as a settable alarm.